EgorOrachyov/gRPC-Chat/README.md

 ## Instructions

 The project uses Java 12 and Gradle as a building tool.
-An easiest way to run console application is import this project into Intellij Idea and run java.Main class.
+An easiest way to run console application is import this project into Intellij Idea and run java.edu.grpcchat.Main class.

 In order to run app from console execute the following command:
 `./gradlew build && java -jar build/libs/gRPC-Chat.jar`